enricogolfieri/workspace-mongo-ai-harness/README.md

 - Symlinks this repo's skills into **installed** AI harnesses
 - Optionally installs those harnesses on **Linux**

-Independent of `workspace-mongo`.
-Skills are linked only for tools that are actually installed.

 ## Supported harnesses

 | Harness | `--target` | Installed probe | Skill path | Linux install |